-This is cool stuff!
-I visited Chiang Mai last week and took a walk along the walking street from Tha Pae gate toward Wat Pra Sing.
-I had a really good sense of hope, of course, not about buying stuff but something that I really admired – citizen action!
+This is fantastic!
+Last week, I visited Chiang Mai and took a walk along the walking street from Tha Pae gate to Wat Pra Sing.
+Of course, I had a lot of hope, but not for buying things, but for something I really admired – citizen action!

-At Wat Pan Oan (วัดพันอ้น) one of several buddhist temples along the street crowded by hundred of food stalls where people stopped over and had something to eat.
-Here no styrofoam allow!
-Big sign hanging from the tree read “no foam for for food project” (sponsor by one businessman who want to encourage market for green products – I don’t remember his name).
-There is waste segregation station where young volunteer standing to help people to put their own food waste into the right slot.
-Food waste including leftover liquid drink will be put on one big bin.
-This is very important as people seem to both enjoying eating and shopping.
+Wat Pan Oan is one of several Buddhist temples along the street that are surrounded by hundreds of food stalls where people stop to eat.
+No styrofoam allowed here!
+A large sign hung from a tree that read “no foam for food project” (sponsored by a businessman who wants to encourage the market for green products – his name escapes me).
+There is a waste segregation station where young volunteers assist people in sorting their own food waste into the appropriate slot.
+Food waste, including leftover liquid beverages, will be disposed of in a single large bin.
+This is critical because people appear to enjoy both eating and shopping.

-I forgot to ask young volunteer boy taking care of waste station where all these stuff go.
-As far as informal waste management practice concerned, all food waste will go to composting, all recyclables will go to recycling facility, other items can reuse or reprocess.
-As styrofoam is not allow it makes waste management more promising
+I forgot to ask the young volunteer boy in charge of the waste station where all of this stuff goes.
+In terms of informal waste management practises, all food waste will be composted, all recyclables will be recycled, and other items will be reused or reprocessed.
+Because styrofoam is no longer permitted, waste management becomes more promising.

-This is cool stuff!
-Small steps that will finally influence the big systems to which we are connected.
-Help cutting consumption of unsustainable products like “styrofoam” is a good start to help transform the wider waste management system in the country.
+This is fantastic!
+Small steps that will eventually have an impact on the larger systems to which we are linked.
+Helping to reduce consumption of unsustainable products like “styrofoam” is a good place to start in order to help transform the country’s overall waste management system.

-If you have chance to walk, shop, and eat along Chiang Mai’s walking street you can do your own bit – help the guy at waste separation station at Wat Pan Oan and enjoy it.
-Every time you design a bit of our lives to reduce your impact, support good efforts and make your lives more comfortable, beautiful, and exciting, you are sending a powerful message to everyone around yours.
+If you have the opportunity to walk, shop, and eat along Chiang Mai’s walking street, you can do your part by assisting the man at the waste separation station at Wat Pan Oan and enjoying yourself.
+Every time you design a small part of our lives to reduce your impact, support good causes, and make your life more comfortable, beautiful, and exciting, you send a powerful message to everyone around you.